bywatersolutions/koha-plugin-unique-management-gentle-nudge/Koha/Plugin/Com/ByWaterSolutions/UniqueCollections/README.md

-# MessageBee plugin for Koha
+# Unique Collections plugin for Koha

-This plugin enables Koha to forward message data to Unqiue's MessageBee service for processing and sending.
+This plugin enables Koha to forward message data to Unqiue's Unique Collections service for processing and sending.

 # Downloading